Employee Stock Options

 Depending on how the company chooses to structure the options, the grant may be the option to purchase stock at a discounted price.
 Or it may be the right to receive actual stock in the future without being required to pay for the stock if certain conditions are met.
 Whether you will receive actual shares of stock or the right to purchase shares is up to management and will be stated in the grant.

-Stock options typically are granted in “installments,” an increasing percentage of the options becoming vested typically over a period of years.
-This is called a vesting period.
-You stay for the required period, and you then own vested options.
-Unvested options are not yours until a certain condition is satisfied.
+Stock options typically are granted in installments, an increasing percentage of the options becoming vested typically over a period of years.
+This is called a “vesting period.”
+The options remain unvested during that period.

 There may be an exercise period, a period of time during which the employee must purchase stock at the grant price.
 This can be important when the company is publicly traded and the market price of the stock is fluctuating.
 The employee tries to purchase the stock at the best price, of course.
 If the market price is less than the grant price, that is not such a good deal.
 The stock is said to be “underwater.”